cbrown5/cbrown5.github.io/_people/Mischa-Turschwell.md

 title: Dr Mischa Turschwell
 layout: default-ppl
 published: true
-category: currentstaff
+category: alumnus
 ---

 # Mischa Turschwell
 ![](/images/people/Mischa-Turschwell.jpg)
-A research fellow, Mischa is working on multiple stressors of coastal ecosystems, funded by an ARC Discovery Project.
+A former research fellow with the team, Mischa was worked on multiple stressors of coastal ecosystems, funded by an ARC Discovery Project.
+He then went on to work on a project funded by the Blue Economy Cooperative Research Centre to assess hazards in Australia's Blue Economy.

 Mischa finished his PhD with Griffith and CSIRO in 2017 where he used a range of modelling techniques to investigate the thermal and habitat characteristics of a threatened headwater fish species.